Nkonzenhle5/ATM-Cash-Forecasting-Optimization/README.md

 - Working Day indicator
 - Festival / Holiday information

-The dataset represents daily withdrawal activity across multiple ATM locations.
+The data was originally sourced from Kaggle and then uploaded locally into SAS for analysis.

+In the SAS environment, the dataset was accessed using:

+filename atmfile "~/ATMS/transactions_in_usd.csv";

-Note: The raw dataset is not included in this repository.
+Note: The dataset is not included in this repository.

 ---